Child Psychologist Near Me: Finding Childhood Mental Health Treatment

 According to the Anxiety and Depression Association of America (ADAA), over 30% of people between the ages of 13 and 18 live with an anxiety disorder.
 There are several types of anxiety disorders, including generalized anxiety disorder, social anxiety disorder, phobias, and panic disorder.

-Some signs that your child may have an anxiety disorder include:
+Some signs that your child may have an anxiety disorder include the following:

 • Nightmares